rainbowsend/TIE-GCM-PDAF/README.md

 ### OBSERVATION%SATELLITE()

+Section to assimilate data along a satellite's orbit.
+> [!Note]
-This is for observations along a satellite's orbit.
-Data from multiple satellites can be assimilated simultaneously.
+> Data from multiple satellites can be assimilated simultaneously.
 Currently, only total mass densities can be assimilated.

 #### OBSERVATION%SATELLITE()%APPLY
   assimilate this observation